WordPress/WordPress/wp-content/themes/twentyfourteen/readme.txt

 Stable tag: 3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: blog, news, two-columns, three-columns, left-sidebar, right-sidebar, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, footer-widgets, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, accessibility-ready
+Tags: blog, news, two-columns, three-columns, left-sidebar, right-sidebar, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, footer-widgets, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, accessibility-ready, block-patterns

 == Description ==
 In 2014, our default theme lets you create a responsive magazine website with a sleek, modern design.
 Feature your favorite homepage content in either a grid or a slider.
 Use the three widget areas to customize your website, and change your content's layout with a full-width page template and a contributor page to show off your authors.
 Creating a magazine website with WordPress has never been easier.